compose-spec/compose-spec/deploy.md

 - `delay`: How long to wait between restart attempts, specified as a [duration](11-extension.md#specifying-durations) (default: 0).
 - `max_attempts`: How many times to attempt to restart a container before giving up (default: never give up).
 If the restart does not succeed within the configured `window`, this attempt doesn't count toward the configured `max_attempts` value.
-  For example, if `max_attempts` is set to '2', and the restart fails on the first attempt, more than two restarts MUST be attempted.
+  For example, if `max_attempts` is set to '2', and the restart fails on the first attempt, more than two restarts must be attempted.
 - `window`: How long to wait before deciding if a restart has succeeded, specified as a [duration](#specifying-durations) (default: decide immediately).